IBM/kafka-quickstart-workshop/part2/README.md

 # Part 2

 In this part we will look at the most basics Kafka concepts.
+This follows on from [Part 1](../part1/README.md).

 ## Creating a topic

-A topic is a category or feed name to which records are published.
+A **topic** is a category or feed name to which records are published.
 To create a topic we need 4 things:

-- Name: A topic is referred by its name.
+- **Name:** A topic is referred by its name.
 It has to be unique within a cluster and must use alphanumerics plus a few symbols (`.`, `_` and `-`).

-- Partition count: Partitions are the units of scalability.
+- **Partition count:** Partitions are the units of scalability.
 Having multiple partitions allows distributing a topic across several brokers.
 However, Kafka only guarantees ordering within a partition.

-- Replication factor: This specifies how many copies of the data are kept in the cluster.
+- **Replication factor:** This specifies how many copies of the data are kept in the cluster.
+This value should not exceed the number of Kafka servers in the cluster.
 Let's set that to `3` for now.

-- Configurations: Some configurations can be applied by topic.
+- **Configurations:** Some configurations can be applied by topic.
 If not specified, the broker defaults apply.

-Let's create our first topic:
+Let's create our first topic.
+In a terminal navigate to the Kafka directory downloaded in the [pre-reqs](../part1/README.md) and then run the following:

 ```sh
 > bin/kafka-topics.sh --bootstrap-server $BOOTSTRAP_SERVERS \